-- Developing reasonable assumptions for projections based on historical trends and expected future occurrences and documenting the reasoning behind those assumption choices. - Requesting, tracking and reviewing the necessary documents. - · Spreading the tax returns and financial statements. - · Finding robust private company industry data against which to benchmark the subject entity. - Gathering the appropriate market comparables (both public and private) and documenting the reasoning behind the market comparable choices. - Calculating a discount rate that appropriately reflects the risk inherent in the subject entity and documenting the reasons for using (or not using) the methods used for calculating the WACC • Building a comprehensive valuation report. - · Building a comprehensive valuation report. - Remaining compliant with SSVS No. 1 (especially for CPAs), USPAP, IRS guidelines and other industry standards.
+- Developing reasonable assumptions for projections based on historical trends and expected future occurrences and documenting the reasoning behind those assumption choices. - Requesting, tracking and reviewing the necessary documents. - Spreading the tax returns and financial statements. - Finding robust private company industry data against which to benchmark the subject entity. - Gathering the appropriate market comparables (both public and private) and documenting the reasoning behind the market comparable choices. - Calculating a discount rate that appropriately reflects the risk inherent in the subject entity and documenting the reasons for using (or not using) the methods used for calculating the WACC - Building a comprehensive valuation report. - Ensure that the valuation report should comply the applicable guidelines /standards of Valuation.

 For most professionals the real challenge comes in compiling a robust, fundamentally sound valuation report.
 The written report is often the only tangible product delivered to the client and typically serves as the cornerstone of professional credibility.
-Software like Sageworks Valuation Solution offers a streamlined business valuation workflow, but more importantly provides a unified system to create and compile valuation reports.
-Leveraging the right technology will greatly reduce the burden of comprehensive reporting, with a user friendly progression and fully integrated, intuitive report template builder.